 A new dam was ultimately built in 1940 (named for then-Mayor Tom Miller and built near Mount Bonnell in West Austin), and Lake Travis was created in 1942 when Mansfield Dam was established.
 Town Lake, now renamed Lady Bird Lake, was formed in 1960 when Longhorn Dam was constructed.

 The New Deal ushers in a new era for Austin

 President Franklin D. Roosevelt passed the New Deal during the Great Depression as a way to stimulate the country's stalled economy.
-Fortunately, the state of Texas — as well as the city of Austin — were major beneficiaries of this project.
+Fortunately, the state of Texas and the city of Austin were major beneficiaries of this project.

 Austin benefited from several major construction projects implemented by the Civilian Conservation Corps, including Zilker Park, Emma Long Metropolitan Park (then known as City Park), Buchanan Dam (named after Congressman James "Buck" Buchanan), and Tom Miller Dam.